HenryOyoto/Python-Projects/README.md

 ## What is in this repository

-Each project is a self-contained folder with its own source code, a `README.md` explaining what it does, and any example files or sample data needed to run it.
+Each project is a self-contained folder with its own source code and a `README.md` explaining what it does, and any example files or sample data needed to run it.

 ## Projects

 ### 1. Excel Automation System

-A Python tool for automating routine work in Excel — cleaning sheets, filling in formulas, running calculations across many files, and producing a consolidated output without manual copy-paste.
+A Python tool for automating routine work in Excel, cleaning sheets, filling in formulas, running calculations across many files, and producing a consolidated output without manual copy-paste.